zabbix/ansible-collection/roles/host/README.md

 You can modify variables listed in this section.
 Variables are not validated by the role itself.
 You should experiment with variable definition on a test instance before going for a full-scale deployment.

 The default settings are aimed at the ease of installation.
-You can override those to according to a use case.
+You can override those, according to a use case.

 Role variables
 --------------

+This set of variables explains Ansible how to connect to Zabbix API.

 ### API connection parameters